 Hidden away in the golden hills and lush green valleys of the Peneda-Gerês national park are delightful villages where rural communities continue a lifestyle that is centuries old.
 These villages (where farmers keep long-horned cattle, fed on maize stored in distinctive granite espigueiros) are linked by old paved tracks and footpaths (which you will use) that penetrate wild uplands.
 There is a wonderful sense of remoteness, though you are never far from a village, and may walk for hours without seeing anyone.
 Feast on bacalhau at Brufe's remarkable Restaurant Abocanhado (not included in holiday price), walk along a Roman road high above the valley, and at a magnificent monastery, now converted into a top hotel.
 You can add a day or two in historic Porto (best at the start, to make effective use of cheap public transport).
 Walked by On Foot staff: Simon, Mary (& Joe)

 Standard route (as per "itinerary"): 7-nights.
 Alternative 7-night Lindoso option (2 nights in Lindoso and miss the Pousada - spend 2 days in this little village and try Paul Burton's circular walk) OR combine the two for an 8-night holiday.
-Suggested shorter alternatives: 6-night option (miss night 2 & Soajo circular walk).
+Suggested shorter alternatives: 6-night option (miss night 2 & Soajo circular walk OR miss night 7 (Pousada, but with taxi to Braga) and Day 7 walk).
 5-night option (miss nights 1 & 2), start in Lindoso.